Shingashi River behind the Kawagoe Hikawa Shrine

 sightseeing

-Shingashi river, which flows behind Kawagoe Hikawa Shrine, is lined with 500 meters of cherry blossom trees that transform the area into popular "sakura"-spot in spring!
+Shingashi River, which flows behind Kawagoe Hikawa Shrine, is lined with 500 meters of cherry blossom trees that transform the area into popular "sakura"-spot in spring!
 The "Little Edo Kawagoe Spring Sailing" is an event arranged at the end of April.
 Sail down the river in a small Japanese-style boat as you enjoy the tunnel of fully blooming sakura above you and the river filled with pink flower petals floating beneath you.
 This is a must-experience for any fan of the Japanese cherry blossom.

 Basic Information